Nutritional cognitive neuroscience - nutrition and rehabilitation

 Calcium: to help healing and regulate heartbeat, this also contributes to strong bones and teeth and is important in blood clotting.

-Think:bony fish; dairy foods; green, leafy vegetables; and fortified cereal and soya products.
+Thinkbony fish; dairy foods; green, leafy vegetables; and fortified cereal and soy products.

-Iron: vital to make red blood cells which carry oxygen around the body.
+Iron: vital to make red blood cells that carry oxygen around the body.

 Potassium: for healthy heart function and controlling fluid balance in the body.